top of page

 But When Do I Do My Sauna, Coffee Enemas, and Other Procedures?

-You're supposed to stay in bed until 7 AM.
+I hear this all the time.
+You’re supposed to stay in bed until 7 AM.
 But you also need to do procedures.
 How do you fit it all in?

 Here’s the truth:

-The three non-negotiables come FIRST:
+The four non-negotiables come FIRST:

-1. Sleep past 7 AM
+1. Sleep past 7 AM.

-2. Correct copper-zinc ratio
+2. Correct copper-zinc ratio.

-3. Strict carb control
+3. Strict carb control.

 Then find time for everything else.